Today, I want to talk to you about conversions. This is the sort of stuff that can take your site from $100 a month to $500 or more.

-Having REAL deadlines and scarcity in our marketing works in both our favour and the prospects.
+Having REAL deadlines and scarcity in our marketing works in both our favor and the prospects.
 They NEED your solution and they need it fast, there's no reason to let them put it off to later.

 Limited offers.
 Deadlines.
-Time sensitive bonuses.
+Time-sensitive bonuses.
 All work.

 15) Include a Resources Page

 Ah, the good ol' resources page!
 Something internet marketers use all the time for their own brands, but it's hardly ever implemented into niche sites.